AfrozSaqlain/Papr/README.md

 ## Why Rust?

 I wrote Papr in Rust because an academic research workspace needs to be fast, reliable, and light on system resources:
-* **Speed & Fast Indexing:** Starts up instantly and indexes thousands of local PDFs in seconds.
+* **Performance:** Instant application startup and rapid indexing of thousands of local PDFs.
 * **Smooth Async Concurrency:** Powered by Tokio's async runtime, Papr downloads papers, watches filesystem changes, and handles network calls in the background without freezing the UI.
 * **Stability & Memory Safety:** Rust's strict safety guarantees eliminate memory leaks, race conditions, and unexpected crashes mid-session.
 * **Reliable Local Storage:** Everything is stored locally in SQLite with Write-Ahead Logging (WAL) enabled, ensuring fast, ACID-compliant database operations that won't corrupt your library.